Index ¦ Archives ¦ Atom ¦ RSS

-What got my attention from this picture was the keyboard, down on the comment section I found the manufacturer and model of this keyboard.
+What got my attention from this picture was the keyboard.
+Down in the comment section, I found the manufacturer and model of this keyboard.

-I have always wanted to give a try to mechanical keyboards, but never knew exactly which one to get or try.
-Seeing that this is the preferred one from a respectable developer I decided to go for this same model.
+I have always wanted to try mechanical keyboards but never knew exactly which one to get or try.
+Seeing that this is the preferred one from a respectable developer, I decided to go for this same model.

-I ordered mine in June 3rd, the keyboard was shipped from Hong Kong to Miami and arrived in the next 5 days.
-And the keyboard arrived to Nicaragua 25 days after.
+I ordered mine on June 3rd, the keyboard was shipped from Hong Kong to Miami and arrived in the next 5 days.
+The keyboard arrived in Nicaragua 25 days later.

 su -c 'apt-get install blueman'

-With the switches from the keyboard as Windows and Bluetooth, the Blueman applet running and following the instructions booklet included on the box, I was able to pair my Keychron K8 via Bluetooth with my T440p running Debian.
+With the switches on the keyboard set to Windows and Bluetooth, the Blueman applet running, and following the instructions in the booklet included in the box, I was able to pair my Keychron K8 via Bluetooth with my T440p running Debian.

 I had to manually add my keyboard as a new device with the applet and then pair both devices.

-Over Bluetooth and on Windows mode the swap from multimedia keys to function keys did work, but on wired mode this did not work.
+Over Bluetooth and in Windows mode, the swap from multimedia keys to function keys worked, but in wired mode, this did not work.

-I found some hints on how to fix this on the official Facebook support group for Linux users of Keychron, that led me to this very specific command that has to be run on every start up so that the primary option for the F1 to F12 keys to become functions keys instead of multimedia keys.
+I found some hints on how to fix this in the official Facebook support group for Linux users of Keychron, which led me to this very specific command that must be run on every startup so that the primary option for the F1 to F12 keys becomes function keys instead of multimedia keys.

 echo 0 | sudo tee /sys/module/hid_apple/parameters/fnmode

-Later I found this documentation that provides at least 3 different ways to make sure this command is executed on every start up:
+Later, I found this documentation that provides at least 3 different ways to ensure this command is executed on every startup:

 su -c 'apt-get install sysfsutils'